 Most Los Angeles drivers have to get on the freeway on a regular basis.
 Cars travel at very high speeds on the highway, and not everyone is paying attention or taking care to minimize the risk to others.
 Some people drive drunk, and others text while driving.
-When two vehicles are traveling at high speeds and collide, the resulting highway collision can result in catastrophic injuries to one or both drivers.
-At Sharifi Firm, our car accident attorneys can help people in the Los Angeles area pursue compensation from an at-fault driver.Seeking Damages from a Negligent Driver
+When two vehicles are traveling at high speeds and collide, the resulting highway accident can result in catastrophic injuries to one or both drivers.
+At Sharifi Firm, our Los Angeles car accident attorneys can help injured people pursue compensation from an at-fault driver.Seeking Damages from a Negligent Driver

 In most cases, highway accidents are caused by negligence.
 To prove negligence in a civil suit for damages, you would need to prove that the other driver owed you a duty of care, the other driver breached that duty, the breach was the proximate cause of your accident, and you incurred damages.
 In California, all drivers owe a duty to others on the road to use reasonable care while operating their cars.
 A breach of that duty may occur if a driver is texting, drunk, fatigued, applying makeup, or doing other activities that take their attention away from the task of driving on the highway.